ibm-cloud-docs/account/sw-instance-details.md

 2. Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to delete your software instance by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 3. You can delete the software instance by removing the following code block from your Terraform file.
-You must have provisioned the `cm_offering_instance` using the Terraform file.
+You must have created the `cm_offering_instance` using the Terraform file.

    ```terraform
    resource "ibm_cm_offering_instance" "cm_offering_instance" {